- About the Library

 Computers are located on the 2nd and 3rd levels of the library.
 The computers are to be used only for research purposes.

 Drinking fountains are located outside of the restroom areas, on the east side of each level of the the Library.

 A public fax machine is located on the second level, next to the printers.
 Local faxes may be sent for free.
 For assistance with long distance faxes, please contact the Reference Desk.
 The fax number is (303) 871-6020.

 If a fire alarm goes off, please leave the library immediately.
 Do not use the elevator.
 Do not return to the library until instructed to do so.
 The fire department is authorized to ticket individuals who remain in the building during a fire alarm.

-Drinks, in covered containers only, are permitted.
-Food is not allowed in the Library.
+Non-alcoholic beverages in covered containers are allowed in the library and study rooms.
 Please help us prevent damage to books, furniture, and carpets by reporting any spills to the library staff.